Trapping and Probing Rare Isotopes

 Atom Trap Trace Analysis reaching parts-per-quadrillion sensitivity

 Helium-8 (He-8) is the most neutron-rich matter that can be synthesized on earth: it consists of two protons and six neutrons, and remains stable for an average of 0.2 seconds.
 Because of its intriguing properties, He-8 has the potential to reveal new aspects of the fundamental forces among the constituent nucleons.
-We have recently succeeded in laser trapping and cooling this exotic helium isotope, produced at the GANIL cyclotron facility in northern France, and have performed precision laser spectroscopy on individual trapped atoms.
+We have succeeded in laser trapping and cooling this exotic helium isotope, produced at the GANIL cyclotron facility in northern France, and have performed precision laser spectroscopy on individual trapped atoms.
 Based on atomic frequency differences measured along the isotope chain He-3 – He-4 – He-6 – He-8, the nuclear charge radius of He-8 has been determined for the first time.
-The result can now be compared with the values predicted by a number of nuclear structure calculations and is testing their ability to characterize this loosely-bound halo nucleus.
+The results, covered in a recent Colloquium in Reviews of Modern Physics, can now be compared with the values predicted by a number of nuclear structure calculations and is testing their ability to characterize this loosely-bound halo nucleus.

 Other Research Projects

 We acknowledge the support of DOE, Office of Nuclear Physics.